instructure/qti/README.md

 ## Development

 Want to contribute?
-Submit a pull request!
+Please submit a pull request!

 ## To Do
   - More interaction models!